yuvikakhurana/Database-Learning-Management-System/Test.md

 Expected result:

+If the file path entered doesn't exist or the file is empty, a GUI will pop up with the respective descriptive error and will allow the users to enter the filename again.
 If the discussion forum has been successfully imported, a GUI will popup stating: &quot;The Discussion Forum has been created!&quot;

 Test Status: Passed